PacktPublishing/Learn-Amazon-SageMaker-second-edition/README.md

 **Following is what you need for this book:**
 This book is for software engineers, machine learning developers, data scientists, and AWS users who are new to using Amazon SageMaker and want to build high-quality machine learning models without worrying about infrastructure.
 Knowledge of AWS basics is required to grasp the concepts covered in this book more effectively.
 A solid understanding of machine learning concepts and the Python programming language will also be beneficial.
-With the following software and hardware list you can run all code files present in the book (Chapter 1-10).

 ### Software and Hardware List